DegenJoker/degenxdocs/docs/090-Help-Centre/020-Broccoliswap/016-slippage-or-impact.md

 ---
 sidebar_class_name: hidden
 title: Price Impact vs. Price Slippage
+description: A comprehensive guide to price impact and price slippage.
 ---

 While both terms are related to price changes in cryptocurrency trading, they are distinct: